Yasar05/Gen-ai-interview-Questions-and-answers/05-advanced-architecture/README.md

 **Answer:**

 Model quantization reduces the precision of model parameters to decrease memory usage and improve inference speed.

-**Types of Quantization:**
+Model quantization is the process of reducing the numerical precision of a neural network’s weights and activations (for example, from 32-bit to 8-bit or 4-bit) in order to reduce memory usage, speed up inference, and lower compute cost—while keeping accuracy as high as possible.
+In simple words: You store numbers with fewer bits so the model becomes smaller and faster.
+Without quantization: ❌ Models don’t fit on consumer GPUs ❌ Inference is slow and expensive ❌ On-device and edge deployment becomes impossible
+With quantization: ✅ Models fit on smaller hardware ✅ Inference is much faster✅ Cost drops significantly **Types of Quantization:**
 - **Post-training**: Quantize after training
 - **Quantization-aware**: Train with quantization